-- Leadership Cycle 1 focuses on facilitating collaborative professional learning among a group of educators for the purpose of improving teaching practice and student learning in one focus area.
-Candidates will be asked to identify and work with a small group of educators to engage in structured, evidence-based learning activities.
-The group will identify a professional problem of practice and identify a strategy to address the problem of practice that will yield improvements in equitable learning for all students.
-Candidates will then reflect on how they facilitated and supported the group of educators as the group addressed the problem of practice, and reflect on and respond to the group's feedback regarding their facilitation skills and ability to support the learning of the group.
+Leadership Cycle 2 focuses on facilitating collaborative professional learning within a community of practice for the purpose of improving teaching and student learning.
+Within the cycle of investigate, plan, act, and reflect, you will identify and work with a small group of educators to identify a problem of practice and select an approach for working together.
+Additionally, the group will identify an evidence-based strategy to address the problem of practice that will strengthen and increase equitable learning opportunities for all students.
+As part of the cycle, you will reflect on how your facilitation supports the group to address the problem of practice, and how you responded to the group's feedback on your facilitation and on your ability to support the professional learning of the community of practice.

-- Leadership Cycle 3 focuses on coaching an individual teacher through a collaborative study of the teacher's practice to promote student learning.
-Candidates will be asked to familiarize themselves with observation/coaching practices at the school; identify a volunteer teacher to coach; and conduct two full coaching cycles, each including a pre-observation meeting, a focused classroom observation, and a post-observation meeting.
-Throughout the cycle candidates will reflect on their strengths and areas for professional growth as a coach and leader.
+Leadership Cycle 3 focuses on coaching an individual teacher to improve teaching and learning.
+Within the cycle of investigate, plan, act, and reflect, you will familiarize yourself with coaching and observation practices at the school; identify a volunteer teacher whom you will coach; and conduct a full coaching cycle, including a pre-observation meeting, a focused classroom observation, and a post-observation meeting.
+Throughout this leadership cycle, you will reflect on your strengths and areas for professional growth as a coach and leader.

-Together, these leadership cycles and the related rubrics will assess a range of the CAPEs.
+Together, these leadership cycles and the related rubrics will assess a range of the CAPE.

 Opportunities to Participate

 The Commission is seeking current California teachers, practicing TK–12 school administrators, educators who help prepare and/or mentor beginning administrators, and administrator preparation program faculty to participate in the upcoming field test, scoring, and standard setting study for the CalAPA.
-It is anticipated that field testing and the standard setting study will take place during 2017–2018.
-Scoring opportunities will be available starting with the pilot test, followed by the field test, and then on an ongoing basis once operational in fall 2018.
+Scoring opportunities will be available starting with the field test, and then on an ongoing basis once operational in fall 2018.

 The involvement of California educators is critical to the success of the CalAPA program and maintaining high-quality education in California schools.
-If you are interested in finding out more about participating in the field test, scoring, and/or standard setting activities for the CalAPA, please contact Evaluation Systems at
+If you are interested in finding out more about participating in scoring or standard setting activities for the CalAPA, please contact Evaluation Systems at